-The official logo for 2018, The Nationwide Year of Skanderbeg, credit wikimedia
+The official logo for 2018, The Nationwide Year of Skanderbeg, credit Wikimedia

-A must visit destination in Albania, located about 37 km away from the capital city, Kruja lies on the lower rugged slopes of a mountain named after the city.
+A must-visit destination in Albania, located about 37 km away from the capital city, Kruja lies on the lower rugged slopes of a mountain named after the city.

 You can reach the city from Tirana by bus or by car.
 Go to the Bus Station for the Northern Region at Dritan Hoxha Street.
 Tirana e Re, Kamza, and Instituti city bus lines stop near the station.
 You’ll find the place near to the van drivers yelling Durres, Durres, hajde Durres.
 According to the timetable listing, there’s a bus from Tirana to Kruja at 10:00, 11:00, 13:00, 15:00, 17:00, 18:00.
-The bus ticket price is Lek 100 or €0.79 for the short trip on air-conditioned buses.
+The bus ticket price is Lek 100 or €0.79 (depending on the exchange rate) for the short trip on air-conditioned buses.